Dear Dakota | How To Protect Yourself as An Interior Designer from Contractor Mistakes

 Have you had to eat the cost of a contractor mistake just to resolve the issue and keep the client happy??
 I hope not, but it’s certainly a reality in the interior design world.

-One thing that comes up all the time is dealing with outside contractor mistakes and, more specifically, how to protect yourself as an interior designer from liability caused by those mistakes.
+One thing that comes up all the time for interior designers is how to deal with outside contractor mistakes and, more specifically, how to protect yourself as an interior designer from liability caused by those mistakes.

 Dear Dakota,

-How do we protect ourselves from a contractor mistake or hold a contractor accountable for a portion of the cost?
+How do we protect ourselves from a contractor's mistake or hold a contractor accountable for a portion of the cost?

-This interior designer unfortunately had a situation where they had to eat the cost of a contractor mistake just to resolve the issue and keep the client happy.
-Sound familiar?
+Unfortunately, this interior designer had to pay the cost of a contractor's mistake just to resolve the issue and keep the client happy.
+Does this sound familiar?
 I hope not, but it’s certainly a reality in the interior design world.

-The keys to making sure your interior design firm is not liable for contractor mistakes are planning and clear communication.
+The key to ensuring your interior design firm isn't held liable for contractor mistakes is proactive planning and clear communication.

-Now that we have cleared that up, if you are an interior designer and NOT a general contractor, you are likely NOT managing subcontractors and you certainly should never be managing a GC’s subs (the GC chose them, NOT YOU, and those subs are operating under the GC’s license and supervision).
+Now that we have cleared that up, if you are an interior designer and NOT a general contractor, you are likely NOT managing subcontractors and you certainly should never be managing a GC’s subs (the GC chose them and contracted with them, NOT YOU, and those subs are operating under the GC’s license and supervision).

 So, just as YOU, the interior designer, would be liable if your design assistant specified the wrong sofa arm for a client project, your contractor would be liable if one of their subs installed flooring or windows incorrectly.
 (Again - you’re not making the GC buy a new sofa because the wrong arm style was specified for the living room they are building…just as the GC should not make you cover the cost of a new window if their installer broke it when installing or installed it upside down).